Decimus Burton: Further studies and elections

 From 1830 to 1834, Burton studied at Clifford's Inn.
 The architectural historian, Sir Nikolaus Pevsner, believes that Decimus was the designer of the Gatehouse and the Inn buildings.

 In 1832 Decimus Burton was elected a Fellow of the Royal Society.
 He became a Fellow of the Royal Society of Arts; a Fellow of the Society of Antiquaries of London; a founding Fellow, and later vice-president, of the Royal Institute of British Architects; and was architect to the Royal Botanic Society from 1840.
 An 1828 testimonial for his election to Fellowship of the Society of Antiquaries described him as 'Architect and Gentleman, well versed in the History and Antiquaries of this Kingdom': he was elected FSA on 8 January 1829, during the tenure of W. R. Hamilton, Chief Commissioner of Woods and Forests, as vice-president.

-Decimus was an early member of the Athenaeum Club, London, whose mansion he designed and his father, James Burton, built.
-James was also an early member of the club.
-The cast of the Apollo Belvedere positioned in the recess at the top of the principal staircase at the Athenaeum was a gift to the club from Burton.
-There is a photographic portrait of Decimus Burton, taken in 1873, preserved at the club, which retains some furniture designed by him.
-Burton had over 30 years of correspondence with John Wilson Croker, a co-founder of the club, and was a close friend of Sir Peter Hesketh-Fleetwood, who was another early member.

 Protégés

-Burton trained his nephew, Henry Marley Burton FRIBA (1821–1880) the son of his eldest brother, William Ford Burton.
+Burton trained his nephew, Henry Marley Burton (1821–1880) the son of his eldest brother, William Ford Burton.
 Henry Marley Burton succeeded to Decimus's architectural practice subsequent to Decimus's retirement.
 In 1866, Henry Marley was commissioned by John George Dodson, 1st Baron Monk Bretton to design a mansion at Coneyborough.
-Decimus had previously designed Bineham in Chailey for Dodson's brother-in-law, John George Blencowe.
-Burton also taught the architects Henry Currey FRIBA, George Mair, John Crake, Arthur William Hakewill, and Edward John May FRIBA, who was his last pupil.
+Decimus had previously designed Bineham in Chailey for Dodson's brother-in-law, John Blencowe.
+Burton also taught the architects Henry Currey, George Mair, John Crake, Arthur William Hakewill, and E.J.
+May, who was his last pupil.